-Figure 6 Decision wheel
+Decision wheel

-For ongoing criminal or administrative proceedings, the more advanced and final the stage, the greater the evidential weight and the more likely that a material fact may trigger a reassessment.
-However, also in cases of ongoing proceedings the ECB may consider already triggering a Step 1 reassessment.
+For ongoing criminal or administrative proceedings, the more advanced and final the stage, the greater the evidential weight and the more likely that a material fact may lead to a reassessment However, in cases of ongoing proceedings the ECB may still consider initiating a Step 1 reassessment.
 Ongoing criminal or administrative proceedings and enforcement of supervisory measures under the laws governing banking, financial services, securities markets, insurance activities, including, e.g. laws on AML/CFT, corruption (in criminal proceedings), market manipulation, or insider dealing among others are likely to be material.
-Other criminal or administrative proceedings that are either not connected or less connected to the role and responsibilities of the individual(s) concerned do not in principle trigger a reassessment unless warranted owing to specific circumstances.
-Final court and/or administrative decisions and settlements, including relating to AML issues, bear maximum evidential value and so trigger a reassessment.
+Other criminal or administrative proceedings that are either not connected or less connected to the role and responsibilities of the individual(s) concerned do not in principle initiate a reassessment unless warranted owing to specific circumstances.
+Final court and/or administrative decisions and settlements, including relating to AML issues, bear maximum evidential value and so lead to a reassessment.